Differences Between Arabic, Persian, and Kurdish

 These tips should help you tell Arabic, Persian, and Sorani Kurdish apart.
 If you decide to start studying any of these languages, then one day you will find it much easier to recognize all the other languages that use the Arabic script.

 Whether you are a beginner or an advanced language learner, Glossika's audio-based training improves your listening and speaking at native speed.
-Sign up on Glossika and get 1000 reps of audio training for free:
+Sign up on Glossika and start your 7-day free trial: